moehriegitt/hob3l/README.md

 precision (the native STL binary number format).
 If necessary, the precision can be scaled (by default, the unit is 1/8192mm).

 Hob3l produces only valid 2-manifolds.
-(If not: that's a new bug.)

 ## Always Only Valid 2-Manifolds??